 Son (2010) looked out “The Human Capital Development “.
 This paper has two main goals, Firstly, it worked on to measure the gaps in the human capital stock across the world.
 It showed that how effectively many countries were moving towards the development path by the improvement in human capital stock.
 Secondly, it worked on the contribution of the human capital for the purpose of Economic Growth, worked for the Employment Growth, which also have the effect on the human capital growth to explain the total output per workers’ growth.
 They had taken variables for literacy rate, school enrolment rates, years of schooling, education skills, workforce, gender disparity, total output and Gross Domestic Product (GDP).
 The world’s poorer areas like South Asia and Sub-Saharan Africa have the very low human capital in early 1950.

 Nasir and Nazil (2010) worked on the Education and Earnings in Pakistan and Returns to Human Capital.
 The theory of Human Capital was conventionally developed by Becker (1962) and Mincer (1974).
-To estimate the all variables, the dummy variable technique was used in this modek.
+To estimate the all variables, the dummy variable technique was used in this model.
 They variables used in this model were completed years of schooling, age starting school, literacy, numeracy skills, quality of school, and technical training.
 Most of the nationally representative surveys of households do not contain the information about the variables like; quality of school, literacy, age starting school, numeracy skills, quality of school, completed years of schooling.
 The Pakistan Integrated Household Survey (PIHS) worked on these variables to provide all the available data regarded to these above variables.

 Himaz .R (2011) examined that education and household welfare a case study of Sri-lanka.
 He used cross- section during the time period 1985 to 2006.
 The econometric technique OLS and QR was used.
 In this paper two main findings that come out of analysis.
 In this result shows that individual qualifications are important in labor market and other result the upper qualities collision shows privileged force of education on welfare than lower qualities, representative that these households are superior their human capital welfare.